karimpsi22/DS-emulators/README.md

 # DS-emulators

 Welcome!
-This repository houses a set of emulators built upon the framework of the halo model reaction.
+This repository houses a non-linear matter spectrum emulator of Dark Scattering (DS) model built upon the framework of the halo model reaction.
+In addition, a baryonic feedback emulator based on ``HMC0DE2016_FEEDBACK``.

 Comprehensive documentation of ``CosmoPower`` is available [here](https://alessiospuriomancini.github.io/cosmopower).